danwhitston/danwhitston/README.md

 ## Daniel Whitston
 [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Contact](#contact)

-Experienced web developer and manager, available from September 2020.
-Brighton-based, open to remote work, travel or relocation.
+Experienced web developer and manager, available from late May.
+London-based, open to remote work, travel or relocation.

 ## Experience

-**CTO at Policy in Practice (Nov 2018 - Sep 2020)**    Built an in-house development team to take over from outsourced remote developers, while maintaining production services and recreating the underlying infrastructure.
+**CTO at Policy in Practice (Nov 2018 - Sep 2020)**    Built an in-house software function from the ground up to take over from an outsourced team after their departure, while maintaining the existing SaaS infrastructure, serving tens of thousands of users daily on B2B2C platforms, and gradually replacing many aspects of the legacy systems.
 I recruited my replacement before leaving for a sabbatical, and have provided support and transition assistance on a consulting basis since then.

 * Recruited and managed a team of 5 developers
 * Worked with the team to improve code quality, peer support, and their own self-management capabilities